Jerome Allen (basketball)

 Jerome Byron Allen (born January 28, 1973) is an American former professional basketball player and college head coach.
 He is the former head coach for the University of Pennsylvania men's basketball team, until resigning after the 2014–15 season.
-He is currently an assistant coach for the Detroit Pistons of the National Basketball Association (NBA).
+He most recently served as an assistant coach for the Detroit Pistons of the National Basketball Association (NBA).

 Early life

 Allen was born in Philadelphia, Pennsylvania on January 28, 1973.
 His family struggled to make ends meet, and he lived with 18 relatives in a five-bedroom home, sharing a bed with his sister.
 Some of his family members sold crack cocaine, and his father left his family at age 10.
 He attended public school in his youth but attended Episcopal Academy for high school.
 He became one of the top high school basketball players in the country at Episcopal, receiving scholarship offers at 16 schools.
 He chose to attend Penn to study accounting at the Wharton School; he had planned on being an accountant in his youth.